microsoft/superbenchmark/docs/design-docs/benchmarks.md

 ### Micro Benchmarks

 The micro-benchmarks have 3-layer Inheritance Relationship.
-There have two base class for micro-benchmark:
+There are two base classes for micro-benchmark:
-One is for pure-python benchmarks named `MicroBenchmark`.
+`MicroBenchmark` is pure-python benchmark.
-Another is for benchmarks depending on third-party executable program named `MicroBenchmarkWithInvoke`.
+`MicroBenchmarkWithInvoke` is benchmark depending on third-party executable program.

 ![Function Execution Order in `MicroBenchmark`](../assets/micro-benchmark-process-python.svg)